 You might have noticed that the recipes featured here on the blog are vegan, meaning they have no dairy or eggs (and of course no meat, ever!).
 I prefer to cook, share, and teach vegan recipes because there are so many amazing foods that are vegan, and it’s my personal mission to share the joy of plant-based recipes with everyone.
 Though I do occasionally eat dairy products, I have never been interested in recipes that call for eggs, butter, cream, milk, and cheese in combination.
 Not only is this type of vegetarian cooking very expensive, it’s not usually necessary or tasty to include that much dairy.
 However, every rule has its breaking point, and for me it was this recipe for Smitten Kitchen’s Zucchini Galette.
 While it goes against most of my cooking rules, um, this might be the most decadent and delicious recipe I’ve every made for a cooking class.

 This recipe features butter, sour cream, ricotta cheese, and some Parmesan cheese, oh yeah, and some zucchini too.
 The crust is a flaky, amazing pastry the likes of which my kitchen has never seen!
 And the light zucchini plays off the sweet ricotta quite nicely.
 It’s perfect for your next fancy dinner party.
-The original recipe can be found here on Smitten Kitchen, but here is my slightly adapted version.
+The original recipe was found on Smitten Kitchen, and the below is my slightly adapted version.
 In the photo is a half-recipe, perfect for two or three people.
 If you are having a big dinner party, go ahead and make the full recipe listed below!

 For the pastry: